To start using Algolia in your Magento installation, follow the steps in this video or on the page below.

 You can install the extension using modman.
 Once installed, run the following commands from the root directory of your installation:

 $ $ modman init modman clone https://github.com/algolia/algoliasearch-magento.git

-Alternatively, you can install the extension manually by downloading the files from our GitHub repository and placing the files in their designated directories.
+Alternatively, you can install the extension manually by downloading the files from Algolia’s Magento GitHub repository and placing the files in their designated directories.

-Pay attention while picking a data center during the sign-up.
+Pay attention when picking a data center during the sign-up.
 For performance reasons, it’s best to pick the one closest to the data center of your Magento installation.

 To configure the Magento extension, you need the following Algolia credentials:

-You can find these credentials on the Algolia Dashboard, on the API keys page from the menu.
+You can find these credentials on the Algolia dashboard’s API keys page.